Mehrier24/Security-Audit/README.md

 Please open the files in the following order:

-Senario1 ,
+Senario1

-Control Categories,
+Control Categories

-Risk Assesment Report,
+Risk Assesment Report

-Controls and Complaince Checklist,
+Controls and Complaince Checklist